tanujravi/airfoil_meshing/README.md

     </td>
   </tr>
 </table>
-It is observed that the horizontal mesh length of one of the elements in the buffet zone reduces from 0.00924 to 0.0085.
-Further improvements can be made by allocating less points in the trailing edge using "weight_te".
+It is observed that the horizontal mesh length of one element in the buffet region is reduced from 0.0092 to 0.0085.
+Further refinement can be achieved by allocating fewer points in the trailing-edge region using the weight_te parameter, so that more points are distributed in the buffet zone.

 2. weight_curvature - Increases the distibution of points where the curvature is high i.e. Nose of the airfoil.
 <table align="center">